bwnuk/PAI_project/README.md

 # Web Portal

-Web portal to share opinions about books.
+Web protal to share opinions about books.
+Users can rate books and add some comments.
+The ability to have accounts.

 Project for creating web application class at university.